 - What tools should be in every CMO’s toolbox?

-Ashley said that the number one thing that she has always looked at is First Order Sales Accepted Opportunities.
-For other organizations, it can go by different names but essentially it means that everything an organization is doing in the awareness and consideration phase of the buyer's journey, is turning into a conversion or something that sales can leverage to help them decide whether or not they are speaking with a potentially great customer.
-Making sure net-new pipeline is being generated is their top priority.
+“The number one thing I have always looked at is First Order Sales Accepted Opportunities.
+Different people will call them different things, but what that means is everything we’re doing in the awareness and consideration phase of the buyer's journey actually turning into a conversion – actually turning into something that sales can leverage to help them decide whether or not they are speaking with a potentially great customer.
+From my perspective, it’s about making sure net-new pipeline is being generated.”

 - What makes a successful GTM team?